krati19/Attendance_Management_System/README.md

 2.) type pip install -r requirements.txt in command prompt
     (this will install required package for project)

 3.)
-Create a data folder in a project folder.
+Create a 'data' folder in a project folder.

 4.)
 Run main.py file